CLOVIS CITY COUNCIL

 Due to the cost of living, I relocated my family to Clovis in 1984 and began employment at California State University-Fresno as a Police Officer.
 I was hired as a Police Officer with the Clovis Police Department in 1987.
 During my 22 years of service with the Clovis Police Department, I served as a Detective, SWAT team member, Sergeant, Internal Affairs investigator, and Watch Commander before retiring as a Police Captain in 2009.
 In 2013, I was appointed to the City of Clovis Personnel Commission, where I served until just prior to my election in 2017.

 After my retirement from the Clovis Police Department, I began a second career as a Police Chief for several Central Valley communities.
-I am currently the Police Chief for the City of Atwater in Merced County, as well as the cities of Kingsburg, Parlier and Fowler in Fresno County over the last few years.
-I have also been employed as a Police Captain with the Fresno Yosemite International Airport Department of Public Safety for several years on a part time basis.
+I am currently the Police Chief at the Fresno Yosemite International Airport.
+I have been the interim Police Chief for the cities of Kingsburg, Parlier and Fowler in Fresno County, and Atwater in Merced County over the last few years.

 Part of my role at the airport required me to be trained as an Aircraft Rescue Fire Fighter.
 I joined my great grandfather, Andrew Bessinger, in the profession.
 “Big Andy” emigrated from Germany in 1850, served in the 1st New Jersey Regiment during the Civil War, and was a fireman in Newark, NJ until his death in 1904.